DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

 # Textbook Chatbot

-The Textbook Chatbot project for CSE 6550 is designed to assist with queries related to the textbook."Software Engineering: A Practitioner's Approach."
-The chatbot serves as an educational tool, helping users by providing information, answering questions, and possibly retrieving content from the textbook.
+This chatbot is as an educational tool that's built to answer questions related to the textbook, Software Engineering Body of Knowledge [Software Engineering Body of Knowledge (SWEBOK)](https://www.computer.org/education/bodies-of-knowledge/software-engineering).
+The chatbot was built by team 3 for  [CSE 6550: Software Engineering Concepts](https://catalog.csusb.edu/coursesaz/cse/)

 ## Prerequisites
 Before you begin, make sure you have the following installed on your machine: